bplmaps/lmec-main-site/content/articles/interview-with-ezra.md

 **What are you excited about working on in the next six months?**

 I’m excited to get to know the [_More or Less in Common_](https://www.leventhalmap.org/digital-exhibitions/more-or-less-in-common/) exhibition!
 There’s so much to explore and talk about in any single map in the exhibition, especially with a multifaceted topic like environmental justice.
 For example, the “[City of Unequal Risks](https://collections.leventhalmap.org/search/commonwealth:4t64k502g)” map offers a viewer a ton of information in a visually appealing way, and because of the depth of the information, can be explained many different ways.
-I’m glad I’m going to get a chance to explore these perspectives through giving tours and writing articles for the Map Center.
+I’m glad I’m going to get a chance to explore these perspectives through giving tours and writing articles for the Leventhal Center.

 I’m also helping to shape and produce a more permanent exhibition that will be part of our gallery.
 I’m looking forwards to it immensely, especially learning about curation and exhibition work.
-I think it will be a great opportunity to learn and participate in one of the coolest parts of the Map Center, which is the fact that we can display the maps in our archives and collections for public viewing.
+I think it will be a great opportunity to learn and participate in one of the coolest parts of the Leventhal Center, which is the fact that we can display the maps in our archives and collections for public viewing.

 **I know you’ve only just gotten here, but do you have a favorite map in the LMEC collections?**